aviadra/Cloud-profiler/README.md

 `profile_parent_name` - Sets the profile to inherit colors and other settings from.

-`bastion` - The address of the Bastion to be used to reach this VM.
-When setting the value of this setting to "no", the bastion will not be used.
+`Bastion` - The address of the Bastion to be used to reach this VM.
+When setting the value of this setting to "no", the Bastion will not be used.

-`bastion_use` - When using "iTerm_ip_public", the bastion is not used. unless this tag is set with the value of "yes".
+`Bastion_use` - When using "iTerm_ip_public", the Bastion is not used. unless this tag is set with the value of "yes".

 `use_ip_public` - Denote that this instance profile, should use the instance public IP for the connection.
-Setting this tag, also sets the profile to not use a bastion, unless the "iTerm_bastion_use" tag is set.
+Setting this tag, also sets the profile to not use a Bastion, unless the "iTerm_Bastion_use" tag is set.

-`con_username` - The username to add to the connection.
+`Con_username` - The username to add to the connection.

-`con_port` - The port to add to the connection.
+`Con_port` - The port to add to the connection.

-`use_shared_key` - Toggle the use of the shared key that was used to create the instance.
+`Use_shared_key` - Toggle the use of the shared key that was used to create the instance.
 While this is not recommended, this is where you usually start.
 The default is to not use the shared key with the value of "False".

-`ssh_key` - The name of the key to use.
-If this is not defined, and the "use_shared_key" is set, the key name on the instance is used.
+`SSH_key` - The name of the key to use.
+If this is not defined, and the "Use_shared_key" is set, the key name on the instance is used.

 # Cloud side setup
 In general, there really isn't anything you "need" to do on the clouds side.
 With that said, there are Things you can/should set on the cloud side to make the setup more specific.

 ## AWS setup
 On AWS, the default configuration is to push you towards securing your connections and to use a [Bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#bastion-hosts) for everything.
 This can be changed in the configuration files or using TAGs that you can add to instances and/or VPCs.
-In general, it is recommended to "tattoo" the "iTerm_bastion" at the VPC level.
+In general, it is recommended to "tattoo" the "iTerm_Bastion" at the VPC level.
 On AWS you set a tag by adding it to the desired resource, setting the "key" field to the name of the tag and in the "value" field the desired setting.
 Note the credentials used for AWS, must have the following permissions: "ec2:DescribeVpcs", "ec2:GetPasswordData", "ec2:DescribeRegions" and "ec2:DescribeInstances".